 Things to keep in mind

 You will more than likely need to create and submit a business plan in order to be seriously considered by contest judges.
 This is especially true if large amounts of money are being awarded.
-Here are some instructions on how to create a business plan.

 Business pitch competitions, much like crowdfunding initiatives on Indiegogo or Kickstarter, come with the stipulation that all winners are accountable to the paying organization; in other words, winners need to provide one or more updates of their progress.
 In some cases, the organization may request that the money be returned if funds are misappropriated or not spent as intended.